sjystone/Read-Paper/Multi-Modal/[CLIP in ICML2021] Learning Transferable Visual Models From Natural Language Supervision/README.md

 ### 2.1 Dataset

-The presented datasets are not suitable for CLIP training.
+The present datasets are not suitable for CLIP training.
 MS-COCO and Visual Genome are both high-quality crowed-labeled but small by modern standards.
 In YFCC100M, the metadata for each image is sparse and of varying quality.
 To satisfy the huge demand for data, the authors constructed a new dataset of 400 million image-text pairs named WIT.

 ### 2.2 Overall Architecture